cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/agents.md

 * `--node-instance-id TEXT` - The node instance id to be used for filtering
 * `--install-method TEXT` - Only show agents installed with this install_method
+*  `-a, --all-tenants` - Include resources from all tenants associated with the user.
+This option cannot be used simultaneously with the `tenant-name` argument.

 The filtering flags can be passed multiple times or take comma separated values.